CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 ### Semantics

-TODO: finish this section, remove stuff that got moved

-By default properties are application-specific and do not have any inherent meaning.
-A **semantic** may be provided to describe how properties should be interpreted.
+By default properties do not have any inherent meaning.
+A property may be assigned a **semantic**, an identifier that describes how the property should be interpreted.
+The full list of built-in semantics can be found in the [Cesium Metadata Semantic Reference](../../../specification/Metadata/Semantics).

-A semantic is defined by a name, a description, and a property definition. `3DTILES_metadata` provides the following built-in semantics:

-Tileset authors may define their own additional semantics.
-By convention they are preceded by an underscore but that is not required.
-For example:
+Tileset authors may define their own application or domain-specific semantics separately.

+The example below uses two built-in semantics, `NAME` and `ID`, and one custom semantic (`_HEIGHT`).

 ```jsonc
 {